srnichols/StampsPattern/docs/TROUBLESHOOTING_PLAYBOOKS.md

 Goal: confirm the portal can reach the GraphQL backend (Hot Chocolate) and diagnose where the failure sits (config, DNS, network, auth, or the GraphQL backend itself).

-Note: Hot Chocolate is the actively maintained GraphQL backend.
-Legacy references to Data API Builder (DAB) may appear in scripts, CI, or archived docs; these are being rebaselined in documentation.
-Runtime identifiers such as `DAB_GRAPHQL_URL`, the container app name `ca-stamps-dab`, and deployment output keys like `dab-graphql-url` require a staged verification and migration before renaming in production.
+Note: Hot Chocolate is the GraphQL backend used in this project.
+Some legacy resource names and environment variables may still reference older naming conventions and require careful verification before changes in production environments.

 Checklist:

-- [ ] Confirm portal `DAB_GRAPHQL_URL` secret is correct (name retained for compatibility)
+- [ ] Confirm portal GraphQL URL secret is correct
-- [ ] Confirm GraphQL Container App revision is healthy (resource may be named `ca-stamps-dab`)
+- [ ] Confirm GraphQL backend Container App revision is healthy
 - [ ] Tail GraphQL backend logs for GraphQL errors
 - [ ] Run an introspection query against the GraphQL endpoint